kohana/database/guide/database/config.md

 `string`  | password   | Database password          | `NULL`
 `boolean` | persistent | Persistent connections     | `FALSE`

+The connection character set should be configured using the DSN string or `options` array.

 [!!]
 If you are using PDO and are not sure what to use for the `dsn` option, review [PDO::__construct](http://php.net/pdo.construct).